DarkQuerTHG/DarkQuerTHG/README.md

-Hello!
-I'm a owner and developer of NeroBot on Discord.
+👋 **Hello!
+I'm a owner and developer of NeroBot on Discord.**

+📝 I'm writing in JavaScripts.